ezylang/EvalEx/docs/concepts/date_time_duration.md

 All other combinations of _DATE_TIME_ and _DURATION_ with other types will do a string concatenation.

-Example.
-Adding a duration to a date-time:
+Example: Adding a duration to a date-time:
 ```java
 Instant start = Instant.parse("2023-12-03T23:15:30.00Z");
 Duration duration = Duration.ofHours(3);